 Epson began collecting used ink cartridges at Epson Group sites in Japan in 2011 in order to expand aid to the Bellmark program.
 Collection boxes have been installed at every Epson business site to collect cartridges from employees, business partners, and members of the community.
 The collected cartridges are recycled and Bellmark points are granted based on the number of cartridges collected.
 The points are then donated to the Bellmark Educational Support Foundation, local schools, or schools that were damaged by natural disasters.

 - Ink Cartridge Satogaeri (Homecoming) Project

-Printer manufacturers in Japan joined forces in 2008 to form the Ink Cartridge Satogaeri (Homecoming) Project, a program that uses approximately 3,600 post offices and more than 200 local governments across Japan to collect used ink cartridges.
-The project has donated to UNEP and the International Partnership for the Satoyama Initiative (IPSI), a program advocated by the Ministry of the Environment and UNU-IAS3.
+Printer manufacturers in Japan joined forces in 2008 to form the Ink Cartridge Satogaeri (Homecoming) Project, a program that uses approximately 3,600 post offices and local governments across Japan to collect used ink cartridges.
+The project has donated to environmental protection organizations, allowing customers to indirectly participate in social contribution activities.

 The Ink Cartridge Satogaeri Project (Japanese)

 - Joint Environmental Program